Safety Gloves & Hand Protection at RSEA Safety - The Safety Experts!

 Relevant Australian Standard: AS/NZS 2161.5:1998

-This standard applies to any gloves to protect the hands against convective and contact cold down to -50 °C. Protection against cold is expressed by a pictogram followed by a series of three performance levels, relating to specific protective qualities.
+This standard applies to any gloves to protect the hands against convective and contact cold down to -50 °C. Protection against cold is expressed by a pictogram followed by a series of three performance levels, relating to specific protective qualities, often found in PVC gloves and leather work gloves designed for winter conditions.

 Read more about EN 511